FTC approves Dollar Tree's takeover of Family Dollar

 Family Dollar had rejected Dollar General’s superior offer, citing antitrust concerns.

-The deal, which was announced in July 2014, was designed to fend off growing competition from Wal-Mart Stores Inc (WMT.N) and No.1 U.S. discounter Dollar General Corp (DG.N).
+The deal, which was announced in July 2014, was designed to fend off growing competition from Wal-Mart Stores Inc and No.1 U.S. discounter Dollar General Corp.

 Dollar Tree sells a mix of consumables in suburban stores across most U.S. states, as well as discretionary items such as gifts, party goods and greeting cards.
 Everything has a price tag of $1 or less.